surh/wheelP/DATASETS.md

 	* log.cfu: log of the c.f.u. per mL.
 	* Replicate: biological replicate batch ID.

+* **prediction.error** Theser are the numeric values underlying figure 7F.
+The numbers are the mean different prediction error for the validation experiments and each model.
+For more details on its calculation please visit the sister repository [wheelPi](https://github.com/clingsz/wheelPi).
+The columns of the data frame are as follows:
+	* LM: The prediction error for the linear model.
+	* INT: The prediction error for the linear model with interactions.
+	* NN: The prediction error for the neural network.

+For more details on its calculation please visit the sister repository [wheelPi](https://github.com/clingsz/wheelPi).
+The columns of the data frame are as follows:

 * **pre.treatments** Numeric values underlying figure S3B.
 Directly obtained from the experimenter.
 Columns of the data frame are as follows:
 	* Sample: sample ID.